 Undoubtedly the biggest challenge for the project is actually raising the funds needed to cover the costs.
 These costs include design, procurement, construction and installation.
-The design has been reviewed, the new location in Pool B is agreed and awaiting revised planning approval and Phase Two, - interactive screens, is being worked on.
+A new design has been approved, the new location is agreed subject to revised planning approval.
+Phase Two, - the provision of interactive terminals telling the story of mine warfare and clearance diving by the men and women themselves is well underway..
 Now it is just a matter of sourcing the final funds to pay for it all!

-The project can also be supported for as little as £1 per week by purchasing tickets in the Portsmouth Lottery.
-The campaign receives at least 50% of the proceeds and ticket holders can win cash prizes:
+The fund can also be supported for as little as £1 per week by purchasing tickets in the Portsmouth Lottery.
+The campaign receives at least 50% of the proceeds and ticket holders have an opportunity to win cash prizes:

 Sponsored individual and team events have included a cyclothon by mine warfare volunteers ending at Gunwharf Quays, swims around Portsea Island and the length of Windermere, the River Dart and Blackpool Sands in Devon plus a 24-hour kayak marathon in Horsea Lake and Devizes to London Canoe Races and an abseil down the Spinnaker Tower.